placrosse/kodo/docs/source/unittest.rst

 The purpose of the Kodo unit tests is to assert that the various Kodo features work across a number of different platforms and compilers.
-Having an extensive unit test suite furthermore makes it easier for developers to ensure that their changes works as expected and do not cause regressions in unexpected areas of the library.
+Having an extensive unit test suite makes it easier for developers to ensure that their changes work as expected and do not cause regressions in unexpected areas of the library.

 The goal is that all features in Kodo should have a corresponding test